Coordinates and Parallel Computation¶

 is the minimum value of the -coordinate.
 Note that

-is set to belong to the voxel I=1
+is set to belong to the cell I=1

 .

-The normal stress tensor components are defined at the center of the voxel, the shear stress is defined on the edge, and velocity vector components are defined on its surface.
+The normal stress tensor components are defined at the center of the cell, the shear stress is defined on the edge, and velocity vector components are defined on its surface.

-Medium parameters are defined at the center of the voxel at
+Medium parameters are defined at the center of the cell at

-If necessary, averaging will be performed between neighboring voxels.
+If necessary, averaging will be performed between neighboring cells.

-The spatial grid width, , , and , and the time step width, , must satisfy the stability condition.
-The stability condition in -dimensional space for the order of the finite difference method is given by
+For successful numerical simulation, the spatial grid width, , , and , and the time step width, , must satisfy the stability condition.
+The stability condition of the finite difference method of the -th order in -dimensional space is given by

 This condition can be interpreted as "the distance that the seismic wave propagates within a single time step must be much smaller than the spatial grid width."
 The numerical simulation will diverge immediately if this condition is not satisfied.